 - row_count > 0

-In Monte Carlo: There is no code to write for this specific check.
-The system automatically learns the schema and alerts you if it detects a statistically significant increase in null values based on the last 30 days of data history.
+Monte Carlo: no code for this specific check.
+The platform learns the schema and alerts on a statistically significant jump in nulls based on recent history.

-The trade-off is clear: dbt is free and easy but manual; Soda is flexible and expressive but requires code; Monte Carlo is automated and powerful but expensive.
+The pattern is clear: dbt is free and easy but manual, Soda is expressive but requires code, and ML platforms are automated and powerful but paid.

 What is the difference between data quality and data observability?

-Data quality is the state of your data (is it accurate, complete, and timely?).
-Data quality monitoring tools allow you to measure this state.
-Data observability is a broader category that includes monitoring but also adds lineage, alerting, and incident management to help you understand why the data is wrong and what the downstream impact will be.
+Data quality is the state of your data -- is it accurate, complete, and timely?
+Data quality monitoring tools measure that state.
+Data observability is broader: it adds lineage, alerting, and incident management so you understand why the data is wrong and what the downstream impact is.

 When should a mid-market team move beyond dbt tests?

-You should consider moving beyond dbt tests when your team is spending too much time playing "whack-a-mole" with data issues that your manual tests didn't catch.
-If you frequently find out about data problems from your CEO or CFO rather than your own monitoring, it is time to upgrade your stack.
+When you spend too much time playing whack-a-mole with issues your manual tests never caught.
+If you routinely hear about data problems from your CEO or CFO before your own monitoring flags them, it is time to add anomaly detection.

 Can I build my own data quality monitoring system with SQL?